United Nations, United States, and Gaza

 poor with little freedom.
 Some children are orphans with no parental support or

-themselves or old and no longer able to earn a living.
-We can support them by
+support themselves or old and no longer able to earn a living.
+We can support

-risks so that if one of us has bad luck and others have good luck, we can still
+We share our risks so that if one of us has bad luck and others have good luck,

-all pay our bills and have a decent life.
-That is why we buy insurance or pay
+we can still all pay our bills and have a decent life.
+That is why we buy

 The American leader who wants to run the world does not